ansible-hmc-org/ansible-power-hmc/roles/password_policy/README.md

 - password_policy_hmc_password:
     type: str
     required: true
     description: specifies the logged in user's HMC password.
-For security purposes, it is highly recommended to store this sensitive information in an encrypted vault file.
+For security purposes, it is highly recommended to store this sensitive information in an encrypted secret vault file.

 - password_policy_name:
     type: str